-Patients with distal femoral fractures are similar to hip fracture patients with regards to age, comorbidities and postoperative mortality (27, 28).
+Patients with distal femoral fractures are similar to hip fracture patients with regards to age, comorbidities and postoperative mortality (30, 31).
 These patients should receive the same standards of care as hip fracture patients.
-These fractures are also common as periprosthetic fractures and can be treated with a locking plate or intramedullary nail depending on femoral component.
-There is limited evidence on which treatment is best for the patient as no difference in outcome or reoperation rates were found in a Cochrane review (29).
+These fractures are also common as periprosthetic fractures and can be treated with a locking plate or IMN depending on femoral component.
+There is limited evidence on which treatment is best for the patient as no difference in outcome or reoperation rates were found in a Cochrane review (32).